sst/sst/www/docs/advanced/monorepo-project-structure.md

 ---
 title: Monorepo Project Structure
-description: "We explore an opinionated monorepo project structure for your Serverless Stack (SST) apps."
+description: "We explore an opinionated monorepo project structure for your SST (SST) apps."
 ---

 import config from "../../config";